jamestheadora/web-scraping-challenge/README.md

 - - -

-## Step 3 - Submission

-To submit your work to BootCampSpot, submit the following:

-1. The Jupyter Notebook containing the scraping code used.

-2. Screenshots of your final application.

-3. Submit the link to your new repository to BootCampSpot.
-Please ensure your repository has regular commits and a thorough README.md file.

 ## Hints

 * Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.